bueltge/wordpress-admin-style/README.md

 ### License
 Good news, this plugin is free for everyone!
-Since it's released under the [GPLv2+](./LICENSE), you can use it free of charge on your personal or commercial blog.
+Since it's released under the [GPLv2+](./LICENSE), You can use it free of charge on your personal or commercial blog.
 But if you enjoy this plugin, you can thank me and leave a
 [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6069955 "Paypal Donate link") for the time I've spent writing and supporting this plugin.